Cricket World Cup Trophy: History

 The Prudential Cups trophy were awarded to the winners of the World Cup from 1975 to 1983 when Prudential plc was the primary sponsor.
 A small loving-cup, this trophy was awarded three times.

 The trophies' designs changed when the sponsors changed until the 1999 World Cup.
-So the first three world cups had a similar trophy while 1987 (Reliance World Cup sponsored by Reliance Industries), 1992 (Benson and Hedges Cup, sponsored by Benson and Hedges), and 1996 (Wills World Cup, sponsored by Wills, an ITC brand) had different trophies because of different sponsors until the International Cricket Council decided to award its own trophy.
+So the first three world cups had a similar trophy while 1987 (Reliance World Cup sponsored by Reliance Industries), 1992 (Benson & Hedges Cup, sponsored by Benson & Hedges), and 1996 (Wills World Cup, sponsored by WD & HO Wills, an ITC brand) had different trophies because of different sponsors until the International Cricket Council decided to award its own trophy.

 The current trophy was created for the 1999 championships and is the first permanent prize in the tournament's history.
 The trophy was designed and produced in London by a team of craftsmen from Garrard & Co (the Crown Jewellers).
 The whole process was completed over a period of two months time.

 The current trophy is made from silver and gold and features a golden globe held up by three silver columns.
 The columns, shaped as stumps and bails, represent the three fundamental aspects of cricket: batting, bowling and fielding, while the globe characterizes a cricket ball.
 It stands 60 cm high and weighs approximately 11.0567 kilograms.
 The names of the previous winners are engraved on the base of the trophy, with space for a total of twenty inscriptions.